Yanks reliever throws 4 wild pitches in 10th, Red Sox rally

 After Bogaerts walked, Kriske’s control issues continued.
 Two more wild pitches got Bogaerts to third, setting up Renfroe’s game-ending fly to right.

 New York took a 3-1 lead into the ninth.
-But after striking out Christian Vázquez for the first out, Yankees right-hander Chad Green gave up back-to-back singles to Alex Verdugo and Bobby Dalbec.
+But after striking out Christian Vázquez for the first out, right-hander Chad Green gave up back-to-back singles to Alex Verdugo and Bobby Dalbec.
 One out later, Hernández tied the game when his double to deep left-center scored Verdugo and pinch-runner Jarren Duran.

+Yankees manager Aaron Boone said he had no regrets going to Green in the ninth, despite Luis Cessa pitching a scoreless eighth.
+Boone said the plan was for Cessa to go one inning after throwing 30 pitches two nights ago.

+“I felt good about (Green) in a save situation tonight,” Boone said.

 The Red Sox came in having totaled 20 runs in back-to-back wins over the Blue Jays.
-But they were kept at bay early by starter Jordan Montgomery, who allowed no runs and three hits with six strikeouts and one walk over 5 2/3 innings.
+But they were kept at bay early by starter Jordan Montgomery, who allowed three hits with six strikeouts and one walk over 5 2/3 scoreless innings.

-The Yankees also might have been aided by a 55-minute rain delay in the fifth inning while clinging to a 1-0 lead.
+The Yankees also might have been aided by a 55-minute rain delay in the fifth while clinging to a 1-0 lead.
 The long pause prompted Red Sox manager Alex Cora to pull starter Tanner Houck, who had been pitching well in his first major league start since April.

 Houck allowed one run and two hits over 4 2/3 innings, struck out eight and walked two before taking a seat for the night.